Asus Eee PC 1025C Flare

 A cheap new laptop

 Laptops that were tiny were an item you had to own.
 Their size was perfect for when you wanted to have a way of traveling lightly, keeping your kid occupied while you were busy with work and so on.
 They were cheap, too.
 Asus was the mother of such devices.
 Seeing the company’s success with them, others soon followed its example.
 Not a single company refused to follow the trend.
 Each of the models had as purpose to offer online access and basic computing.
 Those times aren’t gone in their entirety.
 Asus made the $299 Eee PC 1025C Flare.
 This may quite possibly be the last time we’ll see such a product.
-Let’s take a look at it in this analysis.
+Let’s take a look at it in this review.

 Not impressive keyboard